hudag/mini_proj_1/Mini_Proj_2Terms.md

   * The most common example of this is: **public static void main(String[] args){}** as seen in java.
   * In Python anything that you declare is a static variable like **f=0** in a class.

+## Property / Attribute
+  * Attributes are described by data variables for example like name, age, height.
+  * Properties are special kind of attributes which have getter, setter and delete methods like get, set and delete methods. ...
+In Python, you can define getters, setters, and delete methods with the property function.